1896 Alabama Crimson White football team: Game summaries

 Head coach Otto Wagonhurst entered his only year as Alabama's head coach for the 1896 season.

 Birmingham Athletic Club

 In the first game played against the Birmingham Athletic Club (B.A.C.) since the 1893 season, Alabama defeated the Athletics 30–0 in Tuscaloosa.
 Alabama scored their first touchdown early in the first half when a B.A.C. fumble was recovered and returned 50-yards for a touchdown.
 They scored four more touchdowns and made five successful PAT's in their 30–0 shutout victory.
-In what was the final all-time contest against the Athletics, the victory improved Alabama's all-time record against the Birmingham Athletic Club to 2–3.

 Sewanee

 Against Sewanee, Alabama lost their first game of the season, 10–6.
-The loss brought Alabama's all-time record against Sewanee to 1–2.

 Mississippi A&M

 In their final game of the season, Alabama defeated the Mississippi A&M Aggies, 20–0, at Tuscaloosa in the first all-time meeting between the long-time rivals.
 Alabama took a 12–0 halftime lead after Putnam and Frank White scored touchdowns with A. B. McEachin converting both PAT's.
 In the second half Samuel Slone scored on a 45-yard touchdown run and the Aggies quarterback was sacked for a safety on the last play of the game to make the final score 20–0.